R. H. Bruce Lockhart: Between the wars

 On 17 November 1919, Lockhart was appointed commercial secretary of the British legation in Prague.
 In late 1922, with the personal debts he ran up exceeding his official salary and feeling the need for change, he resigned from the Foreign Service to accept a position in Prague with the Anglo-Czechoslovak Bank, on whose creation he had worked.
 In 1925, Lockhart moved to a job with the Anglo-International Bank, based in London but specializing in central European affairs.

 In April 1927, he became consul-general of Austria for England and Wales.

 By 1928, again in debt and bored, Lockhart sought a new career in journalism.

-After leaving the world of finance, Lockhart joined Lord Beaverbook's Evening Standard.
+After leaving the world of finance, Lockhart joined Lord Beaverbrook's Evening Standard.
 He served as the editor of the paper's Londoner's Diary column and became known for his hard-drinking and semi-debauched lifestyle.
 It enhanced his reputation that, despite having been caught by the Russians and exchanged for a Soviet agent, he remained on unusually cordial terms with the Soviet Embassy in London, from whom he received an annual gift of caviar.
 He also helped to organise Beaverbrook's Empire Free Trade Crusade campaign.

 Throughout his life, Lockhart wrote detailed diaries for his own use.
 In the 1930s, he began to turn these into books for publication, which were successful enough to allow him to take up writing as a full-time career in 1937.
 In his autobiography Memoirs of a British Agent (1932), which became a best-seller, and whose chapters on the Russian Revolution Warner Brothers turned into the 1934 film British Agent, he wrote about his experiences in Malaya and Russia.
 In his second volume of autobiography, Retreat from Glory (1934), he turned his attention to his experiences in central Europe.
 Many other books followed, and eventually large extracts from his diaries between 1915 and 1965 were published in two volumes.